How to Avoid Distractions When Working From Home

 Set goals (and rewards)

 This may sound like the sort of advice you’d hear on an episode of Supernanny, BUT setting small goals and subsequent rewards is such an effective way of powering through a bunch of tasks.
 It’s amazing what the promise of a cuppa and a chocolate digestive will do for one’s productivity.
-If you don’t set goals and time frames to work to, it’s all too easy to get sidetracked and find yourself 4 pages deep into a blogspot on fly-fishing (we’ve all been there).
+If you don’t set goals and time frames to work to, it’s all too easy to get sidetracked and find yourself 10 minutes deep into a blog post on fly-fishing (we’ve all been there).
 Plan to reply to 5 client emails and then reward yourself with a little trip to the biscuit tin/fruit-bowl.
 Willpower permitting, of course.

 It pays to break your day up into chunks.
-Have a last push leading up to your lunch by penning a mini POA for when you come back at 2pm armed with your turkey sandwich (tis the season) and 3rd skinny latte.
-The pre-conceived plan will mean you can sit down and get straight back down to business, minus the usual post lunch faff.
+Have a last push leading up to your lunch by penning a mini POA for when you come back at 2pm armed with your sandwich and 3rd coffee.
+The pre-conceived plan will mean you can sit down and get straight back down to business, minus the usual post-lunch faff.

 Put everything on your to-do list